devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 ## Monitoring

 - You can use AWS Config data aggegator (resource type that collects AWS Config data from multiple source accounts and regions) to montior the compliance of your AWS organizations, IAM, etc, and EventBridge and SNS to send alerts when changes are detected.

-## EBS

-- Amazon Data Lifecycle Manager (DLM) for EBS Snapshots provides a simple, automated way to back up data stored on Amazon EBS volumes.
-You can define backup and retention schedules for EBS snapshots by creating lifecycle policies based on tags.
-With this feature, you no longer have to rely on custom scripts to create and manage your backups.

 ## Amazon WorkDocs